Dates: July 21-22, 2018

 About the Instructor:

 Sonya Vickers has taught ecology and nature journaling courses for 10 years, developing a program where students observe nature by taking the time to draw details they see in journals.
-Her training is in Biology and Environmental Science.
+Her training is in Biology and Environmental Science from Hartwick College, Wesleyan Univ., American International College, and the Univ. of Mass.
+She has given seminars in this technique to the Massachusetts Environmental Education Society and the Springfield Naturalists Club.